hasithaa/fork-module-ballerina-workflow/docs/patterns/human-in-the-loop.md

 service /api on new http:Listener(8090) {
     resource function post orders/[string workflowId]/approve(ApprovalDecision decision) returns json|error {
         check workflow:sendData(processOrder, workflowId, "approval", decision);
-        return {status: "decision received"};
+        return {status: "accepted"};
     }
 }
 ```

-`workflow:sendData` delivers the data immediately.
-The workflow resumes from the `wait events.approval` point.
+`workflow:sendData` is **asynchronous** — it delivers the signal to the workflow engine and returns once the engine has accepted it.
+The workflow processes the signal and resumes from `wait events.approval` independently after that.

+`return {status: "accepted"}` confirms that the engine accepted the signal, not that the workflow has already acted on it.
+If `sendData` fails (for example, the engine is unavailable or the workflow ID does not exist), the endpoint returns an error and the caller should retry.

 ## Durability While Paused